4d/docs/website/translated_docs/de/settings/web.md

 -   **Allow Web Services Requests**: This option lets you initialize the publication of Web Services.
 If this option has not been checked, 4D refuses SOAP requests and does not generate a WSDL - even if methods have the *Published in WSDL* attribute.
 When this option is checked, 4D creates the WSDL file.
 -   **Web Service Name**: This area lets you change the "generic name" of the Web Service.
 This name is used to differentiate the services both at the SOAP server level (when the server publishes several different Web Services), as well as in the Web Services directories.
 By default, 4D uses the name A_WebService.
 -   **Web Services Namespace**: This area is used to change the namespace of the Web Services published by 4D.
 Each Web Service published on the Internet must be unique.
+Each Web Service published on the Internet must be unique.
 The uniqueness of the names of Web Services is ensured by using XML namespaces.
 A namespace is an arbitrary character string used to identify a set of XML tags in a unique way.
 Typically, the namespace begins with the URL of the company (http://mycompany.com/mynamespace).
 In this case, it is not indispensable to have anything in particular at the URL indicated; what matters is that the character string used is unique.
 By default, 4D uses the following namespace: http://www.4d.com/namespace/default.

 > In conformity with the XML standard for tag names, the character strings used must not contain spaces nor start with a number.
 Moreover, to avoid any risk of incompatibility, we recommend that you do not use any extended characters (such as accented characters).